 FNAR 311 Advanced Drawing.
 An intensive investigation into the use of value and the compositional elements of picture making.
 Emphasis will be placed on the methods of representation as evidenced by the traditions of past masters.
-Fall.
-Even years.
-Prerequisite: FNAR-C111.
-3 semester hours.
-Fine Arts Core Elective.
-Typically offered Fall Term, Even Years.
+This is not a core elective.
+Prerequisite: FNAR 211 Drawing II.
+3 semester credit hours.
+Typically offered: fall term, even years.